CardiacModelling/ical-model-review/Models/README.md

 - Pohl et al. 2016
   - Initial values of ACh equation not published
   - Incompatible units of gCa
-- Kettlewell et al. 2019 - Initial values of the state variables not available.
+- Kettlewell et al. 2019 - Initial values of the state variables along with the parameter value of conductance is not available.

 ## Unchanged ICaL